Veladare/laudTheSVGMaker/README.md

 In completing this project, I gained a better understanding of how to use classes and how to extend those classes into other classes.
 I learned how to perform test, not only to ensure that my code works properly, but also to have a greater understanding of how my code works.
 ## Installation

-To use, install npm and npm inquirer in VScode or similiar program
+To use, install npm and npm inquirer (version 8.2.4) in VScode or similiar program

 ## Usage